⏱️ Why Your Day Got Longer

 And capacity always gets spent somewhere.

-You have to decide where.
+YOU have to decide where.

 Because if you don't choose, the default is usually more output, more scope, more hours.